Advantages of the Heat2Power-Engine

 Reduction of heat loss:

-• There is no mutual heating or cooling through shared pipes; unlike in a standard engine, the working gas does not carry heat away from the working cylinder through heated pipes during the exhaust stroke.
+• Thermally separated gas paths No mutual heating or cooling through shared pipes; the working gas does not carry heat away from the working cylinder through heated pipes during the exhaust stroke, as is the case with a standard machine.
+The clear separation of the high-pressure/hot gas area and the low-pressure/cold gas area prevents mixing temperatures and minimizes heat transfer between the process areas.

 Show more technical details